 All graduating students must be in a fee relationship with the university, that is, either registered or on an official filing fee leave of absence with the Graduate Division.
 The filing fee is a reduced fee paid instead of full registration fees during the quarter a student is completing the last requirements for a degree and is equal to half of the registration fee or roughly \$165.00 (subject to change).
 Paying the filing fee terminates graduate status; therefore, it may be used only by Ph.D. students and terminal Master's degree students (those NOT planning to continue into the Ph.D. program).
 Students should not pay the filing fee until they have completed all requirements for the degree.
 If you are registered during the quarter in which you plan to complete and graduate, then you do not have to pay a filing fee when you file your thesis or dissertation because you are already in a fee relationship with the university.
-If you finish during fee because your enrollment status technically lasts until the day before the next regular academic quarter begins (i.e., the day before Fall Quarter begins).
+If you finish during the summer and you were enrolled during the previous Spring Quarter, you do not have to pay the filing fee because your enrollment status technically lasts until the day before the next regular academic quarter begins (i.e., the day before Fall Quarter begins).

 Appeals Procedures for Graduate Student Disputes with Thesis/Dissertation Committee a) A student should first meet with the Chair of his/her committee in an effort to resolve the dispute.
-If the student feels that she or he is unable to do this, or if areas of disagreement still remain after this meeting, a written appeal describing the situation and requesting outside involvement should be addressed within 14 days to the Department Chair.
-If the Department Chair is a member of the committee, the appeal should be made to the Graduate Advisor.
-If further conflict of interest arises, then the appeal will be forwarded to a non-conflicting faculty member with signature authority.
+If the student feels that they are unable to do this, or if areas of disagreement still remain after this meeting, a